mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/concepts.md

 ## **Verifiable International Patient Summary (Verifiable IPS)**
 - An IPS document together with a digital signature that can be used to verify the provenance of the IPS within a Trust Network.

+## **Verifiable Smart Health Link (Verifiable SHL)
+- A Smart Health Link together with a digital signature embedded as a HCERT